 In the most recent Destinations of Leavers from Higher Education (DLHE) survey, 100% of all 2017 graduates from this course were in work or further study within six months.

-This joint degree allows you to look at human behaviour from two different perspectives.
-Psychology integrates theory and evidence-based knowledge from different areas, including genetics, biology, individuality and development.
+This joint honours degree will allow you to look at human behaviour from two different perspectives.
+Psychology integrates theory and evidence-based knowledge from areas including genetics, biology, individuality and development.
 Sociology looks at contemporary social issues, practical sociological research and social relations.

-Over the course of this degree you’ll develop your understanding of both disciplines and gain the essential research and analytical skills required in both.
-You’ll look at humans as individuals and as communities, and will explore issues that are becoming increasingly relevant in society today, such as global inequality, gender and sexuality, and religion and the state.
+Over the course of this degree you’ll develop an understanding of both disciplines and gain the essential research and analytical skills required in both subjects.
+You’ll look at humans as individuals and communities, while exploring issues that are becoming increasingly relevant in today’s society such as global inequality, gender and sexuality and religion.

 In addition to the University's standard entry requirements, you should have: